kosi-libs/Kodein/README2.md

 }
 ```

-Then, to retrieve a binded type, you can use the classics:
+Then, to retrieve a bound type, you can use the classics:

 ```kotlin
 val logger: Logger = kodein.instance()